A Geometric Approach to $k$-means: From Structure to Algorithms

-\paragraph{Detect \mfo: Pairwise Distance (PD)} For each pair of fitted cluster $(i,j)$, $i \neq j$, we compute the pairwise $\ell_2$ distance between fitted cluster center $\bbeta_i$ and $\bbeta_j$: $d_{i,j}:=\|\bbeta_i - \bbeta_j\|.$ The subroutine outputs $i_*$-th and $j_*$-th clusters whose pairwise distance attains the minimal: The method is also based on the inferred geometric properties in Section~\ref{sec:geo}: when true clusters have similar shape or size, the pairwise distance between the fitted clusters with \mfo association is smaller.
+The method is also based on the inferred geometric properties in Section~\ref{sec:geo}: when true clusters have similar shape or size, the pairwise distance between the fitted clusters with \mfo association is smaller.